Data Research Analysis

 FAQ

 Q: How do you handle custom client requests at scale?
-A: You don't build custom.
-You build a standardized platform where "custom" is just personalized configuration on top of a governed data model (3).
+A: You do not build custom.
+You build a standardized platform where "custom" is personalized configuration on top of a governed data model.
+(Kleene.ai, 2026)

 Q: When should I hire a dedicated Marketing Ops person?
-A: Typically around 50 active accounts, it becomes economically viable to hire a dedicated role to own the governance framework, audit implementations, and maintain the data dictionary (2).
+A: Around 50 active accounts, a dedicated operations role becomes economically viable.
+This person owns the governance framework, audits implementations, and maintains the data dictionary.
+(Growth Rocket, 2026)

 Q: Does automation make client relationships feel robotic?
-A: No. It removes administrative noise, allowing you to focus on the high-value strategic conversations that actually justify your retainers (5).
+A: No. Automation removes administrative noise.
+It lets your team focus on the high-value strategic conversations that justify your retainers.
+(SaSame, 2026)

 References